You Need These Breast Cancer Books in Your Collection

 It’s also true that breast cancer books continue to sell, and so publishers seek new stories and are willing to take them on.
 Whether you’re looking for a gift for a newly diagnosed patient, sharing memories with your breast cancer support group members, or researching a medical topic, books about breast cancer are useful and readily available.

 More than that, though, they mean something.
 They’re personal.
 Written from the heart, from the very deepest pain and struggles to the highest levels of joy and gratitude, breast cancer books have the potential to move us emotionally.
 And that’s better than an Internet search any day.
-Take a look at our recent book reviews, and feel free to share the names of your most cherished reads with us on social media – they’re great conversation starters.
+Feel free to share the names of your most cherished reads with us on Facebook – they’re great conversation starters.